WGUNDERWOOD/DyadicKDE.jl/README.md

 This repository provides a Julia package which implements the methods for dyadic kernel density estimation detailed in [Cattaneo, Feng and Underwood, 2022](https://arxiv.org/abs/2201.05967).
-In particular, the package provides the capability for computing:
+In particular, the package provides the capability for computing

 - Point estimates of a dyadic density function
 - Pointwise confidence intervals for the density
+- Bonferroni-corrected confidence intervals
-- Uniform confidence bands for the density
+- Uniform confidence bands
-- A rule-of-thumb bandwidth for the estimator
+- A rule-of-thumb bandwidth selector

 The currently supported kernels are